Placing and routing quantum LDPC codes in multilayer superconducting hardware: HAL Algorithm

 \subsection{User-configurable settings}

-HAL exposes several user-configurable parameters to tailor the placement and routing process to specific hardware constraints: \begin{itemize} \item \textbf{Custom positions:} an explicit map $p_0:V\!\rightarrow\!\mathbb{Z}^{2}$ that overrides the automatic placement for vertices. \item \textbf{Edge margin:} the safety margin (in grid cells) around every routed trace. \item \textbf{Node size:} the radius added around each node before routing starts; reserves area for local wiring, which interconnects must not overrun. \item \textbf{Grid size:} determines the overall device area, aspect ratio, and the granularity of the layout canvas. \item \textbf{Maximum bump transitions per coupler:} Limits the number of bump transitions for any single connection.
-When violated, the edge is popped to the next tier. \item \textbf{Maximum TSVs per coupler:} Restricts the number of through-silicon vias per connection.
-When violated, the routing fails and aborts. \item \textbf{Maximum coupler length:} Limits the maximum connection length between two qubits/nodes.
-When violated, the routing is popped to the next tier. \end{itemize}
+HAL exposes several user-configurable parameters to tailor the placement and routing process to specific hardware constraints: \begin{itemize} \item \textbf{Custom positions:} an explicit map $p_0:V\!\rightarrow\!\mathbb{Z}^{2}$ that overrides the automatic placement for vertices. \item \textbf{Edge margin:} The safety margin (in grid cells) around every routed trace.
+We use a default value of 1. \item \textbf{Node size:} The radius added around each node before routing starts; reserves area for local wiring, which interconnects must not overrun.
+We use a default value of 1. \item \textbf{Grid size:} Determines the overall device area, aspect ratio, and the granularity of the layout canvas.
+We use a default value of 500. \item \textbf{Maximum bump transitions per coupler:} Limits the number of bump transitions for any single connection.
+When violated, the edge is popped to the next tier.
+We use a default value of 10. \item \textbf{Maximum TSVs per coupler:} Restricts the number of through-silicon vias per connection.
+When violated, the routing fails and aborts.
+We do not use a default value and ignore this restriction in the results we present in this paper as it would make some codes impossible to layout. \item \textbf{Maximum coupler length:} Limits the maximum connection length between two qubits/nodes.
+When violated, the routing is popped to the next tier.
+We use a default value of 1000 times the smallest coupler length. \end{itemize}